fredjgermain/Demo/01-FileSystemSimulation/README.md

 ```

 ### Commands file
 *cmd.txt* or *cmd2.txt* feed a list of commands to *fs.exe*.
-The following command create a simulated directory named *main*.
+The following command create a simulated directory named *main* in the root directory.
 ```
 creation_repertoire /main
 ```

-The following command create a simulated file named *fichier1.txt* and write *0123456789* as its content.
+The following command creates in directory */main/a1/b1/c1* a simulated file named *fichier1.txt* and write *0123456789* as its content.
 ```
 creation_fichier /main/a1/b1/c1/fichier1.txt 0123456789
 ```